sumone-compbio/drug-discovery/README.md

 ![Screenshot from 2024-05-30 16-19-54](https://github.com/sumone-compbio/drug-discovery/assets/43076959/61fae071-1bc8-4d7c-944e-34b57999eabb)

 The model seems to be overfitting.
 In the next tutorial, I will upload how to train a graph convolutional network (GCN) for the same task.
 GCNs are known to capture better expressivity as a graph is a better representation of a molecule compared to sequences, images, or data in tabular format.
+Later on, I will find novel compounds that might BE potential inhibitors for this target.
+I will also calculate its drug-likeness properties to filter out the best potential inhibitors.